BoldingBruggeman/fabm-pisces/README.md

 * diazotroph temperature dependence and NO3/NH4 limitation (`p4zsed.F90`) appear to have functionally different forms from those given in the paper
 * threshold for diazotroph limitation is 0.8 in paper, 0.9 in code (`p4zsed.F90`)
 * phytoplankton maximum growth rate [its reference value at 0 degrees Celsius] is 0.6 d-1 in paper, 0.8 d-1 in code.
-* particulate organic mater (POC, GOC) remineralisation is now depth-dependent and calculated using a configurable number of lability classes (`p4zpoc.F90`)
+* particulate organic mater (POC, GOC) remineralisation is now depth-dependent and calculated using a configurable number of lability classes (`p4zpoc.F90`).
+This has replaced Eq 38.
 * ...

 ## Questions to PISCES authors